 Why Did Jesus Rebuke Martha?

-Jesus normally loves to commend diligence.
-What caused him to respond oppositely to her?
+Jesus normally loves to encourage diligence.
+What caused him to respond this way to Martha?

 “Martha, Martha, you are worried and troubled about many things.
 42 But one thing is needed, and Mary has chosen that good part, which will not be taken away from her.”
 (Luke 10:41-41)